-2. Leave While on Duty with Armed Forces or Utah National Guard commissioned corps of the Public Health Service shall be allowed full pay for all time not in excess of fifteen (15) working days per calendar year while spent on military duty in connection with the requirements of the Service.
+2. Leave While on Duty with Armed Forces or Utah National Guard

+Police Officers who are or who shall become members of the United States Army, United States Navy, United States Marine Corps, United States Air/Space Force, and the United States Coast Guard, any unit of the Utah National Guard, or commissioned corps of the Public Health Service shall be allowed full pay for all time not in excess of fifteen (15) working days per calendar year while spent on military duty in connection with the requirements of the Service.
 This leave shall be in addition to the annual vacation leave with pay.
 To qualify, a Police Officer claiming the benefit under this provision shall provide documentation to the City demonstrating duty with such agencies.
 To qualify, the duty does not have to be consecutive.